Saturday, August 30, 2008

 Redemptio

 Awesomeness!
 The recent less than satisfactory experience in "thosaimediocrity" has been pushed away to be forgotten by this redemptive egg & ghee thosai and its onion counterpart from Sri Kamala Vilas.
-Needless to say, there was a whole world of difference to be found in this freshly made crepe that had a crisp exterior.
+Needless to say, there was a whole world of difference to be found in this crisp and freshly griddled pancake.
 Served warm as should be as well.
-The buttery flavour of that ghee was quite cheesy tasting.
-Not to mention, that those lightly cooked onions were sweet as well.
-Need I also mention the tastier sambar and coconut chutneys.
+The buttery flavour of that ghee was quite cheesy tasting while those lightly cooked onions inside were sweet.
+Not to mention the tastier sambar and coconut chutneys.
 This meal felt so good that I followed up with a vadai.
 Despite that they were a little cold at the end of the day, the vadai remained soft and dense.
 I shall quest for some fresh vadai someday.

 Sri Kamala Vilas, vadai